Relationship Advice If You Have HIV or AIDS

 • Not able to join the armed forces

-Managing HIV positively in relationships includes:
+Managing Human Immunodeficiency Virus positively in relationships includes:

 • Being supportive in the living of a healthier lifestyle